hexojs/site/source/docs/front-matter.md

 #### Categories & Tags

-Categories and tags are only supported in posts.
-Categories apply to posts in order, creating a hierarchy of classifications and sub-classifications; tags sit at the same level with each other and do not care about how they are ordered.
+Only posts support the use of categories and tags.
+Categories apply to posts in order, resulting in a hierarchy of classifications and sub-classifications.
+Tags are all defined on the same hierarchical level so the order in which they appear is not important.

 **Example**